(Law enforcement and emergency services agencies remain on duty)

 County Courts at Law

 The Fort Bend County Clerk serves as Clerk of the Court for all County Courts at Law.
-Fort Bend County has six (6) County Courts at Law and two (2) Associate County Courts at Law.
+Fort Bend County has six (6) County Courts at Law and one (1) Associate County Court at Law.

 JUVENILE — This court hears issues associated with juvenile offenders who are 10 years of age or older and younger than 17 years of age.
 The County Clerk receives filings, maintains, and records associated cases filed before this court.
 All Juvenile files per Texas Family Code 58.007 are open for inspection ONLY by: